Data Standard on Classification of Procurement Items

 2.1 This Standard applies to "departments" as defined in Section 2 of the Financial Administration Act (FAA), with the exception of paragraphs (b) and (c), and unless otherwise excluded by specific acts, regulations or orders-in-council.
 Throughout this standard, the terms "department", "government-wide" and "across government" refer to these organizations.
 Other departments or separate agencies not subject to these provisions are encouraged to meet these requirements as good practice.

-2.2 Those portions of Sections 6.2 and 8.1 relating to the role of the Treasury Board of Canada Secretariat in monitoring compliance and directing consequences for non-compliance do not apply to the Office of the Auditor General, the Office of the Privacy Commissioner, the Office of the Information Commissioner, the Office of the Chief Electoral Officer, the Office of the Commissioner of Lobbying, the Office of the Commissioner of Official Languages and the Office of the Public Sector Integrity Commissioner.
-The deputy heads of these organizations are solely responsible for monitoring and ensuring compliance with the standard in their organizations, as well as for responding to cases of non-compliance in accordance with any Treasury Board instruments providing principles and guidance on the management of compliance.
+2.3 The deputy heads of the organizations listed in 2.2 are solely responsible for monitoring and ensuring compliance with the standard in their organizations, as well as for responding to cases of non-compliance in accordance with any Treasury Board instruments providing principles and guidance on the management of compliance.

 3. Context